MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tooltip-property.md

 ---
 title: "ToolTip Property"
-description: "Sets whether tooltips are provided for the given control, such as a field or action." ms.author: solsen ms.custom: na ms.date: 03/03/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: reference ms.service: "dynamics365-business-central"
+description: "Sets the string used for the tooltip of an action, a field, a FactBox, or an activity button." ms.author: solsen ms.custom: na ms.date: 06/15/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: reference
 author: SusanneWindfeldPedersen
 ---
 [//]: # (START>DO_NOT_EDIT)